belinhacbr/belinhacbr.github.io/about.md

 ---
 ![Profile Image]({{ site.picture }})

-<p>There's nothing here but in case you felt the need to find something, here's a meaningless banana: 🍌
+<p>There's nothing here but in case you felt the need to find something, here's a meaningless banana: 🍌</p>

-In case you are unsatisfied with the lack of meaning, don't worry I got you covered.
+<p>In case you are unsatisfied with the lack of meaning, don't worry I got you covered.</p>